Search Menu

 Argentina is the birthplace of the tango, an explosively intense dance that rivets anyone who watches it.
 So it’s perhaps fitting that this South American country, forged by the intersection of Old World colonialism and the rusticity of the untamed pampas, would be home to a dog breed whose own intensity of character and dramatic aesthetics are equally attention-grabbing.

 Unlike many breeds that evolved organically in a time and place to perform a certain function, the Dogo Argentino was the result of a deliberate act of creation.
-The breed was willed into being in the mid-1920s by a teenager who not only had a vision of the ultimate big-game hunting dog bounding across Argentina’s wide-ranging grasslands in pursuit of wild boar and puma, but also, coming from a family of privilege, had the resources to accomplish this in a relatively compressed period of time.
+The breed was willed into being in the mid-1920s by a teenager who had a vision of the ultimate big-game hunting dog bounding across Argentina’s wide-ranging grasslands in pursuit of wild boar and puma.
+Coming from a family of privilege, he also had the resources to accomplish this in a relatively compressed period of time.

 Steady, Brave, and Powerful